Carter, Forest County, Wisconsin

 Carter is an unincorporated community in the town of Wabeno in Forest County, Wisconsin, United States.
 WIS 32 travels north-south through the community.

 History

 A post office was established as Carter in 1897, and remained in operation until it was discontinued in 1955.
 The community was named for John Carpenter, a settler who built the first house.

+In 1992, Potawatomi Casino and Hotel was built.